chrisminnick/playwright-ai-integration/README.md

 # Playwright AI Integration

-A powerful integration that allows you to submit natural language prompts to an AI chatbot, which will use a browser through an MCP (Model Context Protocol) server to perform actions and generate Playwright tests automatically.
+Submit natural language prompts to an AI chatbot, which will use a browser through an MCP (Model Context Protocol) server to perform actions and generate Playwright tests automatically.

 ## Features